jcalazan/ansible-django-stack/README.md

 ## Contributing

 Contributions are welcome!
-Please make sure any PR passes the TravisCI test suite.
+Please make sure any PR passes the test suite.

 ### Running the test suite locally: